c2d command discretizes continuous-time models. Conversely,

 using the Tustin method,

-all input, output, and transfer delays into a single transfer delay τTOT for
+output, and transport delays into a single transport delay

-The method of conversion by computing zero-pole matching equivalents applies only to SISO systems.
+This method of conversion, which computes zero-pole matching equivalents, applies only to SISO systems.
 The continuous and discretized systems have matching DC gains.
 Their poles and zeros are related by the transformation:

 zi is the ith pole or zero of the discrete-time system.

 si is the ith pole or zero of the continuous-time system.

 Ts is the sample time.